 Sheena and Jamie Morelli are a young couple just starting out and riddled with debt who find themselves on a money reality show.
 After the show, where the host takes shots at their lousy finances, Jamie commits to working toward their financial independence.

 The Morellis are the principal characters in a new book, Findependence Day, by Jonathan Chevreau.

 It’s no coincidence that Chevreau’s book resembles The Wealthy Barber, a best seller that has set the standard for novel-style financial books.
 In fact, Barber author David Chilton describes Findependence Day as, “a compelling read, containing even more compelling advice: excellent!”

-The book takes the reader though a typical couple’s financial decisions and struggles – through the various phases of life: first-time home ownership, debt repayment, car buying, having children, job loss, bad investments and marital struggles.
+The book takes the reader through a typical couple’s financial decisions and struggles – through the various phases of life: first-time homeownership, debt repayment, car buying, having children, job loss, bad investments, and marital struggles.

 Jamie finds a financial planner who becomes the couple’s money mentor.
 Jamie realizes that a friend who had previously been their money mentor, Al Peters, is a big-hat, no-cattle kind of guy.
 Al was not as financially stable as he pretended to be.

-With guidance from the show’s financial planner the Morellis set their own findependence day: the time that they’ll have enough money that they won’t need to work unless they choose to.
-Findependence Day has the couple starting out with oppressive credit card and student loans, then shows how they learn to manage their money.
+With guidance from the show’s financial planner, the Morellis set their own independence day: the time that they’ll have enough money that they won’t need to work unless they choose to.
+Independence Day has the couple starting out with oppressive credit card and student loans, then shows how they learn to manage their money.
 Their lessons include the proper use of RRSPs, TFSAs, RESPs, stocks and, very importantly, how to spend less than they make so they have the savings to achieve their goals.